rvserna/CSCK541_EMA_GroupB/README.md

 # Instructions
 ```
-Run the server file with print commend first:
+Run the generate_key.py to obtain the key to access the server
+Run the server.py to open the port
+If you would like to print the receive items:
-To run the commend to print on screen, please run python server.py --print-to-screen
+(1) To print on screen, please run python server.py --print-to-screen,
+    then run the client.py
+    you will see the received items on the server terminal.
-To run the commend to print to file, please run python server.py --print-to-file
+(2) To print to file, please run python server.py --print-to-file,

-Then run the client file:
+    then run the client.py
-python3 client.py
+    you will see a new file groupb.txt is generated at the same directory.

-Please check the version of python which you are using.
+Please check the version of python which your computer is using.
 It may affect the commend using whether python or python3.
 ```